jasontayler7/Openshift/Assignement/Day2/Prometheus_Assignement_Day2.md

-# Topic:- Alertmanager installation and integration with promwtheus
+# Topic:- Alertmanager installation and integration with prometheus

 ## Topic to be covered
 - Alertmanager Installation